-The Federal Home Loan Bank of Chicago's Board of Directors is responsible for overall management and oversight of the Bank pursuant to the Federal Home Loan Bank Act.
-Like each of the other Federal Home Loan Banks, our Board of Directors is composed of two types of directors: member and independent.
-There are currently ten directors elected by our members and serve to represent our members in Illinois and Wisconsin.
-There are currently seven independent director positions, which are filled through a District-wide nomination and election process.
-All directors serve four-year terms.
+The Board of Directors of the Federal Home Loan Bank of Chicago is responsible for overall management and oversight of FHLBank Chicago pursuant to the Federal Home Loan Bank Act.
+Like each of the other FHLBanks, our Board of Directors is composed of two types of directors: member and independent.
+For 2024, there are ten directors elected by our members and serve to represent our members in Illinois and Wisconsin.
+For 2024, there are eight independent directors, whose positions are filled through a District-wide nomination and election process.
+Generally directors serve four-year terms.

-Read the Charter for the Audit Committee of the Board of Directors; click here.
+View the Charter for the Audit Committee of the Board of Directors

 Community Investment Advisory Council

-The Federal Home Loan Bank of Chicago is committed to the highest possible standards of ethical, moral, and legal business conduct.
-The maintenance of these high standards is essential to ensure the proper performance of the Bank’s business and fosters confidence in the Bank and the Federal Home Loan Bank system.
-To ensure that both our employees and our vendors operate following these ethical standards, the FHLBank Chicago has adopted the Whistle-Blower and Accounting and Auditing Complaint Policy and Procedure and the Federal Home Loan Bank of Chicago Code of Ethics.
+The Federal Home Loan Bank of Chicago is committed to the highest possible standards of honesty, integrity, impartiality, and conduct.
+The maintenance of these high standards is essential to ensure the proper performance of FHLBank Chicago’s business and fosters confidence in FHLBank Chicago and the Federal Home Loan Bank System.
+To ensure that both our employees and our vendors operate following these ethical standards, FHLBank Chicago has adopted the Whistleblower Policy and Procedure and the Federal Home Loan Bank of Chicago Code of Ethics.

-If you discover a potential violation involving safety, ethics, theft, unauthorized destruction of FHLBank Chicago records, or material error in reporting that could harm the FHLBank Chicago or its employees, shareholders, customers, or vendors, you are encouraged to report your concerns to EthicsPoint.
+If you discover a potential violation involving safety, ethics, theft, unauthorized destruction of FHLBank Chicago records, or material error in reporting that could harm FHLBank Chicago or its employees, members, vendors, or suppliers, you are encouraged to report your concerns to EthicsPoint.

-All reports made via EthicsPoint are completely anonymous and confidential, and individuals filing reports are protected by applicable whistleblower laws.
+All reports made via EthicsPoint are confidential and, if desired, anonymous, and individuals filing reports are protected by applicable whistleblower laws.

 To communicate concerns about possible unethical or illegal activities, you may either make a report by telephone or via the web: